-Slow cooker carnitas have kind of changed my life.
-Sounds a bit dramatic, but I can’t tell you how many times I’ve made them over the past couple of years and how many dishes they’ve made better.
+These Instant Pot or Slow Cooker Carnitas have kind of changed my life.
+Sounds a bit dramatic, but I can't tell you how many times I've made them over the past couple of years and how many dishes they've made better.
 I even served them on Thanksgiving.

 That's it.
 If you've already made them, you know.
 If not, give it a go.